enricocid/Music-Player-GO/FAQ.md

 ### What about features requests/crash reports?

-1. Unfortunately, not all requests can be taken into consideration, for a variety of reasons:
+1. Unfortunately, not all requests can be taken into consideration for a variety of reasons:

    - Job/real life.
    - Complex feature clashing with the KISS philosophy behind the app: Keep it snimple snupid :)